 Women's issues have recently been viewed through the lens of human rights.
 Increasingly they are included in the goals, programs and policies of international human rights organizations, from the United Nations to Amnesty International.
 This course will examine this shift in perspective and the impact it is having on women's lives worldwide.
 We will explore international human rights as they apply to women.
 What do we mean by "human rights"?
 How have these rights been socially defined, struggled over, and, in some cases, won?
 To what extent have women and women's rights been included in these conversations and struggles?

 WGS-313 Radical Feminist Imagination in Literature

-Explores the meaning of radical feminism through placing authors from a range of racial, class and sexual identities in dialogue with each other and with their respective socio-historical and cultural contexts.
-Focus will be on textual interpretation and exploring how each work attempts to develop its version of feminist consciousness against dominant patriarchal narratives.
-Prerequisite: WGS-101.
+Examination of literary works broadly representative of something called feminist imaginative response to U.S. patriarchy.
+The meaning of radical feminism will be explored as authors from a range of racial, class, and sexual identities are placed in dialogue with each other and with their respective socio-historical and cultural contexts.
+Focus will be on textual interpretation and exploring how each work attempts to develop its version of feminist consciousness.
+The course will investigate how these texts formulate a narrative of women's liberation against the dominant patriarchal narratives that inform cultural consciousness and social relations.

 WGS-321 (1 credit hour), WGS-322 (2 credit hours), WGS-323 (3 credit hours) Internship in Women's and Gender Studies

 Women's and Gender Studies internships allow students the opportunity to test classroom concepts in a field setting within the University or with community agencies that provide services to women or LGBTQ people.
 Internships from 1 to 3 credit hours are available for Women's and Gender Studies Majors and Minors who have completed at least three Women's and Gender Studies courses.
 Internships can be arranged with WGS Coordinator or WGS Advisor.